-Every person we support is in a different place on their path to employment, so the support our Career Specialist provides will be centered around what works for you.
+Every person we support is in a different place on their path to employment, so the support our Career Specialists provide will be centered around what works for you.

 - Most people begin discussing employment in their annual ISP meeting.
-If you share that you want to get a job, LCBDD’s Career Specialist will contact you to set up a meeting.
+If you share that you want to get a job, an LCBDD Career Specialist will contact you to set up a meeting.

 - During the meeting, be as open as you can about where you want to work, the hours and type of job you want and the things you might need additional support with.
 Be honest about any questions or concerns you have.